You are here

 Green Delivery Truck

-Purchasing local goods and services supports surrounding communities and economies, helps the environment, and makes for a safer food supply.
+Purchasing local goods and services supports surrounding communities and economies, helps the environment, and creates a more resilient supply chain.
 The definition of “local” is defined by each School Food Authority (SFA).
 There is no federal definition.
-The SFA’s definition of local may change seasonally, or with the type of product, or special event.
+The SFA’s definition of local may change seasonally, or with the type of product, service, or special event.
 Local can be defined by a certain number of miles from the SFA, within the county, the state, or adjacent state(s), etc. Below are resources for procuring locally.

 For more information on starting a Farm to School (F2S) program, visit the SNT F2S Webpage.